|

 how actively the Catholic Church wants their followers to stay away

 from a circle.
-So much so the circle is to the Catholics as the cross
+So much so a circle is to the Catholics as a cross is

-is to the devil.
-Perhaps the circle is the escapement from the dogma
+to the devil.
+Perhaps a circle is the escapement from the dogma of

 And so it comes